-All applicants will be advised of the outcome of their submission by mail.
+All applicants will be advised of the outcome of their submission in writing.
 Details including the name of successful applicants, funding allocated, location of the project and a description of the project will be published on the Queensland Government website and may be announced through media including social media.

-Successful applicants will be contacted by the Grants Coordinator regarding funding arrangements, grant deeds and other documentation/approvals that may be required to be provided (refer to the 'Required documents' section).
+Successful applicants will be contacted by the Grants Coordinator regarding funding arrangements, grant agreements and other documentation/approvals that may be required (refer to the 'Required documents' section of this guideline).

-All decisions are final.
-Applicants not granted funding can request feedback on their application by emailing csagrants@des.qld.gov.au.
+Unsuccessful applicants can request feedback on their application by emailing csagrants@des.qld.gov.au.